Do you need travel insurance

 Keep an eye on deadlines and cancellation terms

-1. Coverage for private clinics and doctors.
+1. Cover for private clinics and doctors.

-4. Maximum travel duration for annual contracts.
+4. Maximum trip duration for annual policies.

-5. Exclusion of coverage during pandemics or travel warnings.
+5. Exclusion of benefits in the event of pandemics or travel warnings.

-6. Regulations concerning pre-existing conditions.
+6. Rules for pre-existing conditions.

 FAQ